 In the Mesolithic era, some 8,000 years ago, what we know now to be the North Sea was a land mass, a land bridge to what is now continental Europe.
 A rich and fertile pasture with maybe spruce and birch trees.
-Dear and ancient Elk were in abundance and other flora and fauna that provided sustainance.
+Deer and ancient Elk were in abundance and other flora and fauna that provided sustenance.
 The name given to the region was Doggerland (named after the Dutch ‘Dogger’ fishing boats).
 Doggerland was inhabited by Mesolithic peoples.

 There were predators, certainly bears, big cats, possibly cave hyena and wolves of whom some may have been descendants of the prehistoric Dire Wolf.

 ‘Communities would come together from far-and-wide at significant points in the lunar year.
 Processing along the Gypsey Race, the sacred Winterbourne stream.
 Passing the great internment barrow of Willey Howe to summon ancestors.
 Entering into trance around the towering stone needle of the Rudston monolith.
 A great transmigration of souls.
 Shapeshifting into animal powers.
 The stag-woman, and dogman.
 Their presence can still be witnessed across the contemporary landscape.
 Stories of werewolves and cryptids.
 Animal mutilations.
 Missing time.
 Light forms.
 Orbs.’
 (Intorduction to Tim Brennan’s ‘Songs from Star Carr’, 2021).

 Useful Links: For more on the Mesolithic age visit Oxford University’s Ashmoleon Museum site visit https://britisharchaeology.ashmus.ox.ac.uk/collections/mesolithic.html